lps-dot-dev/by-the-pixel-fullstack-challenge/README.md

    - Use the twenty randomized users generated from the seeder process, each having their own unique location (longitude and latitude).
    - The current weather conditions shown here should be no older than 1 hour.
 5. Clicking a user should open a modal or screen, which shows that user's detailed weather report.
-   - The weather update should be no older than 1 hour.
+   - The current weather conditions shown here should be no older than 1 hour.
 6. Internal API request(s) to retrieve weather data should take no longer than 500ms.
    - Consider that external APIs could and will take longer than this from time to time and should be accounted for.
 7. The availability of external APIs is not guaranteed and should not cause the page to crash.